dreadnode/rigging/docs/topics/completions.md

 !!! tip "Using .apply()"

-    Text completion is a great place to use the [`.apply`][rigging.completion.PendingCompletion.apply] method as we can easily slot in our inputs without using [`.add`][rigging.completion.PendingCompletion.add] and following it with our output section of the prompt.
+    Text completion is a great place to use the [`.apply`][rigging.completion.CompletionPipeline.apply] method as we can easily slot in our inputs without using [`.add`][rigging.completion.CompletionPipeline.add] and following it with our output section of the prompt.